Disney fans have factors to consider when planning their vacation.

 Lots of schools have breaks in February, so crowds can swell around Presidents Day.
 However, February is a good month to visit, especially if you’re trying to avoid high temperatures.

-That being said, popular water rides like Splash Mountain are often closed this time of year for annual maintenance.
+That being said, popular water rides are often closed this time of year for annual maintenance.

 October is a popular month at Disney World, especially with Mickey’s Not So Scary Halloween Party.